Uncertainty and Robustness of Surplus Extraction

-Our paper also connects with work on mechanism design under ambiguity.
+Our paper also connects with a growing body of work on mechanism design under ambiguity.
+This includes Bodoh-Creed (2012), Bose et al. (2006), and Wolitzky (2016), which extend standard mechanism design problems to maxmin expected utility agents, and Bose and Renou (2014) and De Tillio et al. (2016), which allow for maxmin expected utility agents facing ambiguity about aspects of the mechanism.
+In particular, Wolitzky (2016) derives a necessary condition for social choice rules to be implementable with maxmin expected utility agents, and provides a characterization of when efficient trade is implementable in bilateral trade, extending the classic Myerson-Satterthwaite theorem (Myerson and Satterthwaite (1983)).
 Most closely related is Bose and Daripa (2009), who study auction design and surplus extraction in a model with ambiguity.
 They consider an independent private values setting in which bidders are assumed to have maxmin expected utility with beliefs modeled using epsilon-contamination.
 They show that the seller can extract almost all of the surplus by using a dynamic mechanism which is a modified Dutch auction.
 This is in contrast to results for optimal auctions without ambiguity, or to optimal static auctions with ambiguity, which leave rents to all but the lowest types (see Bose, Ozdenoren and Pape (2006)).
 We focus instead on an analogue of the correlated beliefs setting of Cr{\' e}mer and McLean (1988), for which full extraction holds generically under unique priors using static mechanisms.
 Our results show that full extraction can still hold with ambiguity, using variants of the static mechanisms of Cr{\' e}mer and McLean (1988), but that full extraction is no longer a generic feature of the model with ambiguity.